alexs2112/University-Notes/DATA201/Assignments/Assignment 3/Assignment 3.md

 		 - Column Name -> Edit Column -> Split into several columns -> Separator should be "; "
  - 5: Differing formats of dates
 	 - It looks like there are two different formats of dates used in the dataset.
 These should be made consistent to use the same date format to prevent confusion.
 The current date formats are not clear to readers when they look over multiple tuples with different formats, and there are potential issues if the formats are using MM/DD/YYYY or DD/MM/YYYY.
 Additionally, leading zeros should be added to the month and day sections of the dates, to make each date uniform and easier to compare with one another as the length of the dates will all be consistent (8 numbers)
-	 - This is easy to do in excel
+	 - This is apparently fucking impossible to do in excel
+	 - In OpenRefine:
+		 - Date -> Edit Cells -> Common Transforms -> To date
+		 - Date -> Edit Cells -> Common Transforms -> To text
+			 - This step is necessary as it Dates seem to store additional text than what is displayed
+		 - Date -> Edit Cells -> Replace, replacing "T00:00:00Z" with nothing